evergreen-ci/evergreen/docs/Reference/Limits.md

 Evergreen has different kinds of limits in place.
 The ones that users are likely to encounter are listed here.

-## Non-expirable Hosts
+## Never Expiring Hosts

-Evergreen limits users to two unexpirable spawn hosts at a time.
+Evergreen limits users to two never expiring spawn hosts at a time.

 #### Can an exception be requested?

-Exceptions can be requested on a case by case which will be granted based on [our policy](https://mongodb.stackenterprise.co/questions/1122).
+Exceptions can be requested on a case-by-case which will be granted based on [our policy](https://mongodb.stackenterprise.co/questions/1122).

 ## Task Limits